alf808/neo-depot/README.md

 #### Deduplicating Serialization

 It can feel as though this output specification includes several edge cases.
 Fortunately, with the right design, Python's default behavior will handle these edge cases smoothly.
-While you are free to concretely implement these methods in any way you would like, we recommend that you add `.serialize()`methods to the `NearEarthObject` and `CloseApproach` classes that each produce a dictionary containing relevant attributes for CSV or JSON serialization.
+Add `.serialize()`methods to the `NearEarthObject` and `CloseApproach` classes that each produce a dictionary containing relevant attributes for CSV or JSON serialization.
 These methods can individually handle any edge cases, in a single place.
 For example:

 ```
 >>> neo = NearEarthObject(...)